foralma/funicular-pancake/README.md

 aloud to your child and ask him or her to type it with the digt keys.
 Your child gets two chances to answer correctly before a new random number is given.

-After your child answers a certain number correctly, he or she can see the cat gifs by typing the word "cat".
+After your child answers the target number of questions correctly, he or she can see the cat gifs by typing the word "cat".
 If a different word is entered, a page of puppy gifs appears instead.